ryanhodson/aintcms/README.md

-# LocalCMS
+# Ain't CMS

-This repository is a proof of concept for a Git-based content management system that lets non-technical users edit website content just like developers do.
+This repository is a proof of concept for a Git-based content management system that lets non-developer authors edit static website content just like developers do.
+Learn more at [aint.io](https://aint.io).

-Instead of running a server and letting users edit content in a database, LocalCMS runs (you guessed it) on the user's local computer as a desktop application.
+Instead of running a server and letting users edit content in a database, Ain't CMS runs on the user's local computer as a desktop application.

-To publish content, LocalCMS creates a new Git branch, commits the desired changes, pushes it up to a GitHub repository, and creates a pull request asking to merge the new branch into `master`.
+To publish content, Ain't CMS creates a new Git branch, commits the desired changes, pushes it up to a GitHub repository, and creates a pull request asking to merge the new branch into `master`.
 Notice that this is exactly how developers publish changes to a website.

 # Disclaimer

 This project is currently a **PROOF OF CONCEPT**.
-It's not designed to be used in production, and is not exactly secure (more about that below).
+It's not designed to be used in production (yet).
 It's also missing some core features like error handling for invalid credentials, changing the remote Git repo URL, etc.

 # Dependencies